Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Loose or Watery Stools

 Soft or loose stools are a clear indicator of gastrointestinal upset in puppies.
-If your puppy's stools are consistently loose or watery, it's important to monitor their levels and seek veterinary care if the condition persists.
+If your puppy's stools are consistently loose or watery, it's important to monitor their hydration levels and seek veterinary if the condition persists.

 Blood or Mucus in Stools